christopherii/forty-jekyll-theme/_posts/2019-01-23-generalizing-the-hamming-question.md

 What are the limiting factors on you being order of magnitude greater than you are?

-What are you going to do about them?
+And what are you going to do about them?